Manaslu Circuit Trek with Pungen Gompa & Base Camp

 How many hours should I walk during trekking?

 Basically, most of the trekking requires the walk of 5-6 hours every day.
-Depending on the trekking trail some are longer route and some are shorter route.
-Sometimes you have to sum up few time walking in trekking trail for longer trekking destinations and lack of enough time.
-You can prepare yourself for 7-8 to 8 hours of walking everyday while trekking in Nepal.
+Depending on the trekking trail, some are longer routes, and some are shorter routes.

 How high is Larkya La Pass?